-The Company has entered into various sales agreements with Cowen and Company LLC ("Cowen"), pursuant to which the Company could issue and sell shares of common stock, par value of \$0.001 per share, under at-the-market offering programs (the "ATM Programs").
-The Company pays Cowen 3% of the gross proceeds from any common stock sold through these sales agreements.
-On May 10, 2021, the Company notified Cowen that it was terminating its current sales agreement with Cowen, such termination to take effect on May 20, 2021.
+The Company has entered into various sales agreements with Cowen and Company LLC ("Cowen"), pursuant to which the Company could issue and sell shares of common stock under at-the-market offering programs.
+On May 20, 2021, the Company terminated its sales agreement with Cowen.
+On June 30, 2021, the Company entered into an Open Market Sale AgreementSM with Jefferies LLC ("Jefferies"), pursuant to which the Company can issue and sell shares of common stock of up to \$25.0 million under at-the-market offering programs (collectively, with the Cowen at-the-market offering program, the "ATM Programs").
+The Company pays 3% of the gross proceeds from any common stock sold through the ATM Programs.
+As of June 30, 2021, the Company has not sold any shares of common stock pursuant to the Jefferies agreement and, as a result, \$25.0 million of common stock remains available for sale under the Jefferies agreement.

-During the three months ended March 31, 2020, the Company sold an aggregate of 173,572 shares of common stock pursuant to the ATM Programs, at an average price of \$6.29 per share, for net proceeds of \$1.1 million after deducting sales commissions and offering expenses.
-There was no activity from the ATM Programs during the three months ended March 31, 2021.
+During the nine months ended September 30, 2020, the Company sold an aggregate of 392,288 shares of common stock pursuant to the ATM Programs, at an average price of \$42.76 per share, for net proceeds of \$16.3 million after deducting sales commissions and offering expenses.
+There was no activity from the ATM Programs during the nine months ended September 30, 2021.

-As of March 31, 2021, the Company had an accumulated deficit of \$431.0 million.
+As of September 30, 2021, the Company had an accumulated deficit of \$446.3 million and had available cash and cash equivalents of \$131.8 million.
 The Company has been primarily involved with research and development activities and has incurred operating losses and negative cash flows from operations since its inception.
 The Company has not generated any product revenues and has financed its operations primarily through public offerings and private placements of its equity securities.
 There can be no assurance that the Company will be able to obtain additional debt, equity or other financing or generate product revenue or revenues from collaborative partners, on terms acceptable to the Company, on a timely basis or at all.
 The failure of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations, and financial condition.

 The Company is subject to a number of risks similar to other life science companies, including, but not limited to, successful discovery and development of its drug candidates, raising additional capital, development by its competitors of new technological innovations, protection of proprietary technology and regulatory approval and market acceptance of the Company's products.
-The Company has been primarily involved with research and development activities and has incurred operating losses and negative cash flows from operations since its inception.
 The Company anticipates that it will continue to incur significant operating losses for the next several years as it continues to develop its product candidates.